 The Cincinnati Chapter was fully engaged in national endeavors from its inception.
 Margaret Clarke, a co-chairperson of the national membership committee, created the format for the Initiation Service.
 Vivian Beamon became the Fourth National President and is credited with developing the concept of the Links Foundation and the adoption of Fine Arts as a programmatic focus.
 Link Margaret Hough became the first National Director of the Arts.
 The chapter established an exemplary record of philanthropy both locally and internationally.
 The initial “Card Party” event, in the 1950’s, raised funds for Camp Joy, the first integrated camp for children in Cincinnati.
 For nearly 45 years, the couture Ebony Fashion Fair was presented.
 Proceeds were given to community service agencies and for collegiate scholarships.
 Additionally, the chapter is most proud of its singular effort to build the first Links School in Africa.

-More recently, other programs of national and local importance were begun.
+Over the years, other programs of national and local importance were begun.
 The Linked to Life program, a Sickle Cell Anemia initiative, was started with Children’s Hospital.
 It provides resources for physicians to do research and care for children with this disease.
 Links have also targeted Bond Hill Academy, a school where the needs are great.
 Concurrent projects throughout the whole school such as: Adopt A Class, with its associated cultural and social events, tutoring with interactive science exposure (COSI) project, Pen Pal activities, and an annual Health Fair with many activities.
 All of the in-school programs are designed to motivate youth toward higher education, the development of self esteem and the protection of their health.

 Each year, the Cincinnati Chapter renews its commitment to address needs in the community remaining Linked in Friendship and Connected in Service.